-Donald Trump's Meeting About The Government Shutdown Will Reportedly Be Held In The Situation Room
+Trump's Government Shutdown Meeting Will Be Held In The Situation Room, So That's Ominous

 It's officially a new year, but unfortunately not much has changed since December 2018.
 The partial government shutdown, which kicked off onDec.
 22, 2018, is still underway, and at this point most people want it to be over.
 So, in order to possibly find a solution to this, a compromise must be made.
 However, Donald Trump's meeting with congressional leaders about the shutdown is happening in a... pretty loaded place.
 Who knows how this will pan out.